 Last fall, a vermicomposter from Louisiana was trying to get me to introduce castings and worms to our customers who grow wheatgrass.
 He sent me samples to try and told me to use 20 percent worm castings mixed in with my growing soil, which I did.
 [I was amazed to find that I got about 20 to 25 percent more grass from the same tray.]
 I was growing barley and had been getting 36 ounces of grass per flat.
 After using the worm castings, I harvested 44 ounces of grass and the same amount of soil, sprinkled with azomite, and 3 cups barley seed).
 Actually, I did this same experiment about 3 times and got the same result each time.
 We are excited to finally be able to introduce these products to our website.

 I went back to my stand-by, Edward Howell, to find out what he had to say about enzymes in the soil and how they relate to enzymes in the plant.
-I am quoting him directly here as he says it so much better that I ever could: (Enzyme Nutrition, by Edward Howell pp.157-159.
+(Enzyme Nutrition, by Edward Howell pp.157-159.)

 Worms not only add enzymes to the soil but also loosen it, permitting water and air deeper access.